-Interior lights

-Instrument panel light
+- Interior lights - Instrument panel light

 They will switch off automatically after a delay.
-This function works only in the dark.
 Theatre lighting is activated if the driver's door is opened during this time.

 The puddle light illuminates when the according door is opened.

 Headlights, tail lights, reversing lights and number plate lights illuminate the surrounding area for an adjustable time after leaving the vehicle.